cacalote/wso2-training-1/readme.md

 Document editing life cycle

-Step 1. git fetch to get the latest from the Repo
+Step 1.
+Get the latest from the Repo

+	git fetch

 Step 2.
 Edit the document in MS Word as save the file outside the git repo

-Step 3. git feth to get the latest from the Repo
+Step 3.
+Get the latest from the Repo

+	git fetch

 Step 4.
 Merge the version in the git repo and the modified file and commit the file

+Step 5.
+Load the files to the upstream.

-Step 5. git pull –u origin master to load the file to the upstream
+	git pull –u origin master

 [1] https://github.com/